adigitalmonk/rinku/README.md

 # Rinku

-Rinku is a simple abstraction to enable linking a series of steps, stepping through them one by one, and returning the result of the final link in the chain.
+Rinku is a simple abstraction to enable linking a series of steps.

+To begin, multiple steps are linked together using `Rinku.link`.
+Once we've built a chain of steps, the `run` function will begin the chain.
+One by one, each function is called.
+At the end of a function's execution, the result is passed the first argument for the next.
+The chain will end immediately if any function returns a tuple with `:error` as the first element.
-If an error occurs along the way, it will stop early and return the error.
+Once the chain exhausts all of it's links, it will return the result of the final link.

 ```elixir
 3 =